yuriharrison/timer/README.md

 # Timer

+Powerful python Timer with useful functions and easy to use.

-This project contains a single python module (timer.py).
+This project contains a single module "timer.py".

-The timer.py module is able to:
+The module has:
-- start and measure time;
+- simple timing;
-- countdown and make a function callback after it finishes;
+- countdown with a function callback after it finishes;
 - context manager support;
 - decorator to measure time on functions and methods.